 |Standard/Guideline||Included in Report|

 Level AAA (No)

-AEM Center Notes on Applicable Standards and Guidelines
+AEM Center Notes on Applicable Standards & Guidelines

 The Web Content Accessibility Guidelines (WCAG) are the international accessibility standard.
 WCAG has three levels of conformance:

 - Level A is the minimum level of accessibility a product should have.
 Not meeting Level A will result in significant barriers for people with disabilities that could keep them from using the product at all.